Menthalion/FateProvidence/README.md

 Each column gets assigned `4 3 2 1 0 0` ranks.
 Every action has an act and an origin component, and is restricted to the lowest of the two scores.
 When progressing ranks within a column, the maximum difference between adjacent ranks can be just one.
 Stunt families are not necessary.

-Enhance is intended for restoring or improving targets.
-Yield should be used for introducing new state: extras, resources or contacts.
+Enhance is used for improving targets (power) or restoring targets or creating them from scratch (mastery).
+Yield is used for introducing new targets from reserves: extras, resources or contacts.

 ## Evolution